-With consolidated revenues of € 66.6 billion in 2016, Airbus is a global leader in aeronautics, space and related services.
+With consolidated revenues of €66.8 billion in 2017, Airbus is a global leader in aeronautics, space and related services.
 Airbus offers the most comprehensive range of passenger airliners from 100 to more than 600 seats.
-Airbus is also a European leader providing tanker, combat, transport and mission aircraft, as well as Europe's number one space enterprise and the world's second largest space business.
+Airbus is also a European leader providing tanker, combat, transport and mission aircraft, as well as one of the world's leading space companies.
 In helicopters, Airbus provides the most efficient civil and military rotorcraft solutions worldwide.
-In 2016, it generated 83% of its total revenues in the civil sector (compared to 82% in 2015) and 17% in the defence sector (compared to 18% in 2015).
-As of 31 December 2016, Airbus' active headcount was 133,782 employees.
+In 2017, it generated 85% of its total revenues in the civil sector (compared to 83% in 2016) and 15% in the defence sector (compared to 17% in 2016).
+As of 31 December 2017, Airbus' active headcount was 129,442 employees.

-In 2016, the Company has further pushed forward its restructuring, in accordance with the strategy introduced in 2013 and summed up in the statement "we make it fly".
+In 2017, the Company has further pushed forward its restructuring, in accordance with the strategy introduced in 2013 and summed up in the statement "we make it fly".